-Candidates are encouraged to supplement their education and experience by reviewing relevant resources that pertain to the body of knowledge and identifying areas of study that may need additional attention.
+Candidates are encouraged to supplement their education and experience by reviewing relevant resources that pertain to the CBK and identifying areas of study that may need additional attention.

 View the full list of supplementary references at www.isc2.org/certifications/References.